carterrees/carterrees_blog/about.md

 ---

-I am a former Professor at [Arizona State University](https://ccj.asu.edu) and [Brigham Young University](https://sociology.byu.edu) and author of 13 peer reviewed [academic journal articles and book chapters](https://scholar.google.com/citations?hl=en&authuser=1&user=ippq3CwAAAAJ).
+I am a former Professor at [Arizona State University](https://ccj.asu.edu) and [Brigham Young University](https://sociology.byu.edu) and author of 13 peer reviewed [academic journal articles and book chapters](https://scholar.google.com/citations?hl=en&authuser=1&user=ippq3CwAAAAJ) which focus on quantifying and predicting human behavior.
 The tech industry on the [Silicon Slopes](https://siliconslopes.com) is [booming](https://www.utahbusiness.com/tech-silicon-slopes/) so I made the jump to pursue a career in data science.
 I see the world in terms of research questions, independent and dependent variables, cause (more often correlation) and effect.
 The challenge of sorting out why events occur in a